 Why Hire Me?

-Let’s face it, it’s tricky applying for accommodations especially if you’re a high-achiever.
-Less than 15 years ago, before the Americans with Disabilities Act was amended, the common wisdom was that if you could achieve well academically, you couldn’t possibly be disabled.
-We all know that’s not true, but testing boards are still weary of those seeking accommodations.
-Here are some common pitfalls which I can help you overcome.
+It’s tricky getting accommodations especially if you’re a high-achiever.
+Before the ADA law was amended, most people believed that if you could achieve well academically, you couldn’t possibly be disabled.
+We all know that’s not true, but testing boards are still weary to approve accommodations.
+Understandably, they don’t want to compromise the validity of their tests.
+I address and debunk that concern.

 “Eleventh Hour” Disabilities